AaronYang0628/docs/content/Argo/argo-workflow/Database/Clickhouse.zh.md

 ### Preliminary
 - Kubernetes has installed, if not check [link](kubernetes/command/install/index.html)
-- argo workflows binary has installed, if not check [link](kubernetes/argo/argo-workflow/argoworkflow/index.html)
+- argo workflows binary has installed, if not check [link](argo/argo-workflow/argoworkflow/index.html)
 - minio artifact repository has been configured, if not check [link](kubernetes/command/artifact_repository/index.html)
     > endpoint: minio.storage:9000
+- This tutorial doesn't config persistence, if you need save data permanently, you need to set a nfs, you can task this [link](kubernetes/conatiner/software/nfs/index.html) as an example.

 ### Steps
 #### 1. prepare secret `argocd-login-credentials`